tiffanyxiao/csc220-codingchallenges/Coding Challenge 1/README.md

 * Files that have repeated lines (i.e. file1 has 3 instances of "main" and file2 has 4 instances of "main") will output all matches.

 ## Project Collaborators:
-Tiffany Xiao, Karen Santamaria, Quynh Mai
+Tiffany Xiao, Karen Santamaria, Heidi Tsang

 ### Note:
 The project can be found on [Github](https://github.com/tiffanyxiao/csc220-codingchallenges/tree/master/Coding%20Challenge%201).
 On the Github page, there are test cases and an additional redundancyChecker.py that utilizes classes (our initial code without addressing certain edge cases).